Almighty-Satan/JASKL/README.md

 JASKL is based on `Config`s and `ConfigEntry`s.
 Create a new Config by instantiating one of the following classes:
 `YamlConfig`, `JsonConfig`, `TomlConfig`, `PropertiesConfig`,  `HoconConfig` or `MongodbConfig`.
 After that, new `ConfigEntry`s can be created and added to the config.
+The value of a `ConfigEntry` is retrieved via `ConfigEntry#getValue` and can never be `null`.

 ### Example
 ```java
 File file = new File("path/to/config.yaml");